 A distressed wood window can be mounted to the wall and put pictures or small artwork in the open areas where the glass panes were.
 You can switch out the decor in the windows by using holiday themed items or leaves and greenery in the fall.

-We’re a fan of reflective surfaces so do use a mirror if you have the space, but think about the frame.
+We’re a fan of reflective surfaces so if you have the space, utilizing an entryway mirror is a good idea, but think about the frame.
 Use mirrors that reflect the rustic decor and have distressed framing.
 A mirror with an antiqued finish will still give you reflection but will fit in nicely with the decorating scheme.
+Homed It states this is a great welcoming piece in the home.

 Use artwork that goes with the theme.
-No sailboats!
 How about some nice landscapes in a wooden frame?

 There are some beautiful, distressed metal artwork pieces on the market.
 You can frame and mount old, metal ceiling medallions.
 Decorative wall and floor grates from older homes are beautiful.
 Leave them distressed looking but make sure you have an adequate wall mounting system.
 Or, lean them against the wall on the entry table.
 If you are putting up shelving, used exposed metal brackets to hold them up.
 A clock is a great wall accent.
 There are dozens of antique-finish clocks on the market to choose from.